iann0036/tf-cfn-provider/docs/providers/datadog/Downtime.md

 `EndDate` - (Optional) String representing date and time to end the downtime in RFC3339 format.

-`Recurrence` - (Optional) A dictionary to configure the downtime to be recurring. * `Type` - days, weeks, months, or years * `Period` - How often to repeat as an integer.
-For example to repeat every 3 days, select a type of days and a period of 3. * `WeekDays` - (Optional) A list of week days to repeat on.
-Choose from: Mon, Tue, Wed, Thu, Fri, Sat or Sun.
-Only applicable when type is weeks.
-First letter must be capitalized. * `UntilOccurrences` - (Optional) How many times the downtime will be rescheduled. `UntilOccurrences` and `UntilDate` are mutually exclusive. * `UntilDate` - (Optional) The date at which the recurrence should end as a POSIX timestamp. `UntilOccurrences` and `UntilDate` are mutually exclusive.
+`Recurrence` - (Optional) A dictionary to configure the downtime to be recurring.

-`Type` - days, weeks, months, or years * `Period` - How often to repeat as an integer.
-For example to repeat every 3 days, select a type of days and a period of 3. * `WeekDays` - (Optional) A list of week days to repeat on.
-Choose from: Mon, Tue, Wed, Thu, Fri, Sat or Sun.
-Only applicable when type is weeks.
-First letter must be capitalized. * `UntilOccurrences` - (Optional) How many times the downtime will be rescheduled. `UntilOccurrences` and `UntilDate` are mutually exclusive. * `UntilDate` - (Optional) The date at which the recurrence should end as a POSIX timestamp. `UntilOccurrences` and `UntilDate` are mutually exclusive.
+`Type` - days, weeks, months, or years.

 `Period` - How often to repeat as an integer.
-For example to repeat every 3 days, select a type of days and a period of 3. * `WeekDays` - (Optional) A list of week days to repeat on.
-Choose from: Mon, Tue, Wed, Thu, Fri, Sat or Sun.
-Only applicable when type is weeks.
-First letter must be capitalized. * `UntilOccurrences` - (Optional) How many times the downtime will be rescheduled. `UntilOccurrences` and `UntilDate` are mutually exclusive. * `UntilDate` - (Optional) The date at which the recurrence should end as a POSIX timestamp. `UntilOccurrences` and `UntilDate` are mutually exclusive.
+For example to repeat every 3 days, select a type of days and a period of 3.

 `WeekDays` - (Optional) A list of week days to repeat on.
 Choose from: Mon, Tue, Wed, Thu, Fri, Sat or Sun.
 Only applicable when type is weeks.
-First letter must be capitalized. * `UntilOccurrences` - (Optional) How many times the downtime will be rescheduled. `UntilOccurrences` and `UntilDate` are mutually exclusive. * `UntilDate` - (Optional) The date at which the recurrence should end as a POSIX timestamp. `UntilOccurrences` and `UntilDate` are mutually exclusive.
+First letter must be capitalized.

-`UntilOccurrences` - (Optional) How many times the downtime will be rescheduled. `UntilOccurrences` and `UntilDate` are mutually exclusive. * `UntilDate` - (Optional) The date at which the recurrence should end as a POSIX timestamp. `UntilOccurrences` and `UntilDate` are mutually exclusive.
+`UntilOccurrences` - (Optional) How many times the downtime will be rescheduled. `UntilOccurrences` and `UntilDate` are mutually exclusive.

 `UntilDate` - (Optional) The date at which the recurrence should end as a POSIX timestamp. `UntilOccurrences` and `UntilDate` are mutually exclusive.